 - A global capital of culture, with hundreds of museums, galleries and live music performances every day.

 - More than 200 attractions and so much to do, from festivals to football matches and world-class theatre.

-- Iconic sporting venues and facilities, including Wembley Stadium, Twickenham Rugby Ground, tennis at Wimbledon and the Queen Elizabeth Olympic Park.
+- Iconic sporting venues and facilities, including Wembley Stadium, Twickenham Rugby Ground, Wimbledon, several Premier League football teams and the Queen Elizabeth Olympic Park.

 City of London landmarks

 Alongside modern skyscrapers like the Shard and the Gherkin, the area is also home to some of the UK’s oldest and most famous historical landmarks and attractions, including:

 - The Tower of London